 "The tone of their statement has been pared back slightly," she said.

-"The timing of that has been pushed out really because the fears that they had over household debt or imbalances has abated somewhat.
+"There's still the desire for some modest withdrawal of monetary policy so higher rates.
+However, the timing of that has been pushed out really because the fears that they had over household debt or imbalances has abated somewhat.
 As well, the inflation environment in Canada is very contained."

 "Overall a dovish report and statement, which reinforces our view that the bank will remain on the sidelines until early 2014," Peter Buchanan, an economist with CIBC World Markets, said in a research note immediately after the releases.